Grassroots: Barry Goldwater 1964 presidential campaign

-The junior senator from Arizona and standard-bearer of conservative Republicans, Barry Goldwater announced his candidacy on January 3, 1964.
+The junior senator from Arizona and standard-bearer of conservative Republicans, Barry Goldwater, announced his candidacy on January 3, 1964.
 Goldwater focused on goals such as reducing the size of the federal government, lowering taxes, promoting free enterprise, and a strong commitment to U.S. global leadership and fighting communism, which appealed strongly to conservatives in the Republican Party.

-Despite vehement opposition from the leaders of his party's dominant moderate-liberal wing, such as New York governor Nelson Rockefeller and Michigan governor George Romney; Goldwater secured the Republican nomination.
+Despite vehement opposition from the leaders of his party's dominant moderate-liberal wing, such as New York governor Nelson Rockefeller and Michigan governor George Romney, Goldwater secured the Republican nomination.
 He sparked a grassroots movement among young conservatives by presenting himself as honest, committed, and a genuine politician.
-The majority of his campaign donations were made by individual supporters; and only one-third of donations were greater than $500.
+The majority of his campaign donations were made by individual supporters, and only one-third of donations were greater than $500.

 Earth Hour

-Earth Hour is a world wide movement aimed to bring awareness to environmental issues.
+Earth Hour is a worldwide movement aimed at bringing awareness to environmental issues.
 It started in Sydney, Australia in 2007 as a mass electrical outage that the citizens participated in.
 The World Wild Life (WWF) also has an Earth Hour, WWF has more than just the electrical stoppage for the hour in March.
-While the day for the outage does change it typically lands anywhere from March 20 to March 31.
+While the day for the outage does change, it typically lands anywhere from March 20 to March 31.
 Many countries take part of Earth Hour ranging all over the globe, such as Colombia, Australia, Pakistan.
 Corporations like Hard Rock International and governments have also taken part in Earth Hour.
 The movement is online as well, using #EarthHour on social media platforms.
 Earth Hour is also focused on more local efforts in climate advocacy in different countries.
 Earth Hour is still on going to date with no visible plans of slowing campaigning.